ashpil/moonshine/README.md

-# Chess RTX - please think of a better name
+# Chess with ray tracing - please think of a better name

 ### Build dependencies:
 * Zig